SoftwareAG/webmethods-api-gateway-devops/README.md

 # Devops CI/CD usecases

 This github project contains the scripts that can perform some of the basic Devops and automation of APIs using API Gateway.

-## Creating Staged API Gateway environment
+## Creating Staged SoftwareAG webmethods API Gateway environment

  Organizations will have to create a staged API Gateway environment which would help them with agile developement of APIs and continious delivery.
 A typical organization will have a Dev,QA and Prod environments of